-Asian shares gain on rosy Japan data, bucking Wall St losses
+World markets mixed as investors eye Fed minutes

-WALL STREET: Walmart’s stock sank 10 percent on Tuesday, its biggest drop in 30 years, as a late sell-off erased early gains led by technology companies.
+WALL STREET: Walmart’s stock sank 10 percent on Tuesday, its biggest drop in 30 years, after the retailer reported fourth-quarter results that missed Wall Street’s expectations as its e-commerce sales in the U.S. slowed.
+The late sell-off erased early gains led by technology companies.
 Grocery store operators, retailers, health care companies and industrial stocks accounted for much of the market’s slide.
-The Standard & Poor’s 500 index fell 0.6 percent to 2,716.26 and the Dow Jones industrial average slid 1 percent to 24,964.75.
-The Nasdaq edged 0.1 percent lower to 7,234.31.
-The Russell 2000 index of smaller-company stocks gave up 0.9 percent, to 1,529.99.

-BONDS LOOM: The rising yield on the 10-year Treasury, which is used as a benchmark for mortgages and other loans, is making bonds more appealing than stocks.
-It has been rising in recent months from a low of 2.04 percent in September.
-By mid-afternoon Wednesday in Asia it was at 2.89 percent.
-“Some of the broader concerns on investors’ minds right now are looking across to the bond market and seeing the 10-year Treasury starting to approach that 3 percent level,” said Bill Northey, vice president at U.S. Bank Wealth Management.

 Most Read Stories